concerts discography images biography

 Some female contraltos and mezzo sopranos can sing the same repertoire as countertenors, and vice versa.
 They can usually sing louder - and lower or higher - than countertenors because, like tenors, they use chest voice and head voice.

 How singers are described can depend on what they are singing.
 A mezzo soprano who can sing low alto may occasionally be listed as a contralto if her repertoire in a particular performance is more usually sung by a 'true' contralto - that is, by one who who only sings in the lower (and lowest) part of the alto range.
 One old CD lists Andreas Scholl as a contralto.
 (Now that is unusual.)

 Well, it can get even more complicated, but this note is deliberately short and - haha - simple, as an introduction for the unwary.
 It's not a learned thesis and please don't write to us about fach.
 Just beware of saying 'Scholl's not a falsettist', as though falsetto were A Bad And Unusual Thing.
 He is, and it's not.
 It's just one technique among many used by all professional singers.

 Oh, and don't make the mistake of calling Andreas Scholl a castrato.
-You may bump into his daughter at a concert.
+You may bump into one of his children.

 © 2006 Jill Gunsell

 This site does not purport to represent Andreas Scholl or his business associates.